JirkaNeu/Py-Selenium/README.md

-# Py-Selenium
+# Py-Selenium - headlines & sentiments

-getting news headlines without api using selenium
+This script is about getting news headlines without an api (using py-selenium) and assigning them their respective sentiments using PyTorch.

-under construction: sentiment analysis of headlines
+* the headlines are beeing extracted with selenium, the german magazin ZEIT serving as example here (https://www.zeit.de/news/index)
+* each headline will be assigned a sentiment using PyTorch
+* the results are printed as csv-file and plottet with a simple bar chart